Meal Kits Without Subscription: How to Buy Farm Boy & Longo's Kits A La Carte

 To get your $20 off, you need to follow a specific process (it’s not just a code you type in):

-1. Click the referral link (buttons on this site).
+1. Click the referral link below.

 2. Enter your email address on the Voila page.